sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 ## Power Options
-The mosaic-X5 and the ESP32 both required 3.3V power.
-To simplify the power circuitry, the four power sources are combined into a common 5V rail which then feeds individual 3.3V 1A regulators for the mosaic-X5 and the ESP32.
+The mosaic-T and the ESP32 both required 3.3V power.
+To simplify the power circuitry, the four power sources are combined into a common 5V rail which then feeds individual 3.3V regulators for the mosaic-T and the ESP32.

 <figure markdown>
 [![Power connections](./assets/img/hookup_guide/Power.png){ width="400" }](./assets/img/hookup_guide/Power.png "Click to enlarge")
-<figcaption markdown>Power connections on the RTK mosaic-X5 PCB.</figcaption>
+<figcaption markdown>Power connections on the RTK mosaic-T PCB.</figcaption>
 </figure>

-The RTK mosaic-X5 can be powered individually or in combination, with any of the following:
+The RTK mosaic-T can be powered individually or in combination, with any of the following:

 * **`USB Ports`** - **5V**; delivered via the `MOSAIC CONFIG` and/or `ESP32 CONFIG` USB-C connectors.
 * **`Power-over-Ethernet`** - **Range: 36 to 57V**; delivered via the `MOSAIC ETHERNET` RJ45 MagJack connector.